YashChauhan858/Css-book/BackGround-blur/README.md

 ## BackGround Blur

-css property used is filter : blut() takes px or rem or em value.
+css property used is filter : blur() takes px or rem or em value.

 Note : It will be applied on all its child as well so make a separate div out of box.